-Financial struggles face many students; Central Penn is no exception.
-The Central Penn College Education Foundation exists to help worthy students; and in June 2007, the Foundation announced completion of its \$1,000,000 Campaign for Scholarships.
-The Foundation's scholarship endowment is currently valued at over \$2,300,000.
-Since 2002, nearly 800 Central Penn students have received scholarships through the Foundation.
+In March 2010, the Central Penn College Education Foundation announced its endowment passed the \$2 million mark.
+The foundation's scholarship endowment is currently valued at more than \$3 million.
+Since 2002, nearly 800 Central Penn students have received scholarships through the foundation.